STARS AND SOIL: CHAPTER THREE

 “Ah, well.
 I suppose you will want to speak to the count.”

-Cataloging inventory is easy—silks, spices, metals, clay, raw materials, or finished products.
-You barter what you can.
-It might sound hard, the ever-shifting contents of any given shipment, any given item in any of the storehouses.
+Cataloging inventory is easy—silks, spices, metals, clay, raw materials, or finished products; the ever-shifting contents of any shipment, any item in any of the storehouses.
 The names, the numbers, the weights, the worth of so many things, and tomorrow those numbers will change again.

-Cataloging people is not.
-Though it may seem so, people are as unchanging in that their names stay the same, their relations generally remain the same, their residence and homelands and accents all stay the same.
+Cataloging people is difficult, though at first it may seem like such cataloging would present no issues..
+People rarely change; their names often stay the same, their relations generally remain consistent, their residence and homelands and accents rarely diverge.
 Surely it would be easier than keeping inventory.
 But meeting so many people in a few hours does not lend itself to accurate and comprehensive internal ordering.

 He leads her to Count Seamus, and it is soon clear that the reason for the invitation was pre-textual.
-They find the count having a conversation with Duke Hern, the uncle of the prince.
+They find the count having a conversation with Lord Allil, Duke of Hern, the prince’s uncle.
 He excuses himself promptly.
 The count has a fascination with foreign oddities.
 Knick knacks and bobbles.
 He wants to purchase trinkets, if the business has any.
-He has heard we traveled most of the world now, and he regales her with many stories of his own travels and the baubles he purchased while there.
-This is not about commerce; it is an interest in the collectibles, same as he might express at a Sunday market.
+He has heard they travel most of the world now, and he regales her with many stories of his own travels as assistant to the ambassador and the baubles he purchased in Alsha Dhabu and Arrinhu.
+This is not about commerce; it is an interest in collectibles, the same as he might express at a Sunday market.

-He leads her to duchesses, to third daughters hoping yet to make a place for themselves, second sons who want to gain more favor to compensate for their lesser title.
-They eye her under hooded lids, assess the extent of her interest in the party—many asking about business but not paying any attention to the details.
-People hold less curiosity for recently found artifacts of gold and gems than they do for her.
+The prince leads her to countesses and earls, to third daughters hoping yet to make a place for themselves, second sons who want to gain more favor to compensate for their lesser title.
+They eye her under hooded lids and assess the extent of her interest in the party—many asking about business but not paying any attention to the details.
+People have less curiosity about recently found artifacts of gold and gems than they do for her.
 Caitlin is the rarity.
-Caitlin is the oddity, the reason for the party.
+Caitlin is the oddity.

-The prince’s presence at her side distracts anyone from actual conversations with her about trade deals, large transactions, and orders, everyone knowing now that her invitation was just a pretense for the prince to show off his latest interest.
-Caitlin leans into some of her other skills and eavesdrops where she can.
+The prince’s presence at her side distracts everyone from actual conversations with her about trade deals; everyone now knows her invitation is just a pretense for the prince to show off his latest quarry.
+While most of the gossip at this party revolves around Caitlin, the party-goers speak of other matters, too.

 “I heard they were planning to raid—”